 Who are Post-Traditional Learners?

-· Has never attended a postsecondary institution
+· Has never completed a baccalaureate degree

 · Has started in higher education, then for various reasons, chose a different path of adventure, family, work, trade or military prior to returning to fulfill their educational quests